patrickbwarren/SunlightHNC/README.md

-The main code is written as a FORTRAN 90 module, and can be compiled using `gfortran` from the [GNU compiler collection](https://gcc.gnu.org/ "GNU website") - a basic Makefile is provided.
-It is designed to be run from python using the `f2py` interface from [SciPy](http://www.scipy.org/ "SciPy website"), though some examples of 'vanilla' FORTRAN 90 driver codes are included.
+The main code is written as a FORTRAN 90 module, and can be compiled using `gfortran` from the [GNU compiler collection](https://gcc.gnu.org/ "GNU website").
+A basic Makefile is provided.
+The code is designed to be run from python using the `f2py` interface from [SciPy](http://www.scipy.org/ "SciPy website"), though some examples of 'vanilla' FORTRAN 90 driver codes are included.
 The default target in the `Makefile` builds the required files for the